sejaldua/IBM-research-challenge/README.md

 * be able to handle more complex therapeutic association classification than just binary (e.g. effective, no effect, inconclusive, detrimental)
 * evaluate success of machine learning models with user input
 * spend more time on bonus problem using neural net / `tdidf`
+* use mongoDB for storing user input at large scalability